VISA Support: Student Visa For Spain

 Note:

-if you apply for a short-term VISA if it expires while you’re in Spain you won’t be able to renew it while you’re in the country.
+- if you apply for a short-term VISA if it expires while you’re in Spain you won’t be able to renew it while you’re in the country.
 You would have to go back to your country and apply for a new one.

-If you apply for a long-term VISA, you will also have to apply for a NIE student resident card within one month after you arrive in Spain.
+- If you apply for a long-term VISA, you will also have to apply for a NIE student resident card within one month after you arrive in Spain.
 You can apply for that card through the Immigration Department.

 Before you head over to the Spanish Embassy, you must make sure you have all the documents necessary for the visa you’re applying for.
-The list of things to bring to the embassy is a long one, so make sure you have everything with you when you reach the embassy, as the Spanish counselors who will process the visa need everything.
-Know that getting an appointment to a Spanish embassy could sometimes take time, so make sure you don’t waste your time going there only to be sent away by missing something.
+The list of things to bring to the embassy is a long one, so make sure you have everything with you when you reach the embassy, as the Spanish counsellors who will process the visa need everything.
+Know that getting an appointment at a Spanish embassy could sometimes take time, so make sure you don’t waste your time going there only to be sent away by missing something.

 Student VISA ApplicationDocumentation Guidelines:

-• Completed and signed Application form for STUDENT Visa
+- Completed and signed Application form for STUDENT Visa

-• Previous official academic documents properly apostilled and legalized (if documents are not in English or Spanish they must be translated by a Sworn translator).
+- Previous official academic documents properly apostilled and legalized (if documents are not in English or Spanish they must be translated by a Sworn translator).

-• Passport and passport copy of all pages.
+- Passport and passport copy of all pages.
 Must be valid for at least one year.
 There has to be at least two blank pages left for the visa.

-• If you are employed or self-employed: A document which proves employment or self-employment (issued by the place of employment or finance office and addressed to the Spanish Embassy).
-Also, a no-objections letter from your employer confirming your leave, your position in the company and the termination date of your contract.
-If self-employed, you need a copy of your income tax return.
+- If you are employed or self-employed, A document that proves employment or self-employment (issued by the place of employment or finance office and addressed to the Spanish Embassy).
+Also, a no-objections letter from your employer confirming your leave, your position in the company, and the termination date of your contract.
+If you are self-employed, you need a copy of your income tax return.
+These documents show that you will not overstay your visa, and, though it is optional in many cases, it’s a promising idea to have it since it will increase your chances of a successful application.

-• Bank statements of the last three months and the balance of your bank account – which is supposed to prove that you have enough money to care for yourself during the time of your stay.
+- Bank statements of the last three months and the balance of your bank account – which is supposed to prove that you have enough money to care for yourself during the time of your stay.

 Note:

-A minimum of € 550 per month is required.
-(Cash is not acknowledged as proof).
+- A minimum of €700 per month is required.
+(Cash is not acknowledged as proof.)
 The last three paychecks must be visible in the bank statements.

-• Insurance with a minimum of € 30.000 coverage for 1 year.
+- Medical insurance with a minimum of € 30.000 coverage for the entire duration of the program (12 months)

 Spelling mistakes in any of your documentation could lead to you being sent away from the embassy.
 Be thorough.

 Like mentioned above, getting a Spanish visa takes some time.
-If you do everything mentioned above correctly, you’ll be able to obtain your visa hopefully in the estimated time.
+If you do everything mentioned above correctly, you’ll be able to obtain your visa, hopefully in the estimated time.
 Don’t pressure the embassy since it’s not in their power to speed up the process.